Aeronleelucero/AI-tools/README.md

 ---

-# 07-pattern-router — Router/Delegator with typed outcomes
+# pattern-router — Router/Delegator with typed outcomes

-(If you feel lost go to the finished section of this at `git checkout 07-pattern-router` and run `uv sync --all-groups --all-extras`)

 **Goal:** Route to specialist agents using output functions, with a typed failure fallback.